Intern resume...is that even a thing?

 We cannot stress this enough.
 A single typo or error in your 1-pager internship resume can spell doom.
 And why shouldn't it?
 If you can't write a 1-page document, about yourself, without errors, why should the recruiter think you'll excel in other work?

 A lot of intern resumes are trashed even before they land on the table of a human recruiter because the ATS screens all intern resumes for errors.
 An extra 10 minutes spent proofreading your internship resume will automatically place you above a lot of those candidates.

 Nothing is more futile than spending countless hours on your resume for college and blindly sending it anywhere and everywhere.

-Tweaking your college student resume a bit, depending on the target job role and the organization, will mean so much to the recruiter.
-Given the sheer volume of college resumes that they process on a daily basis, they can find out if you made the effort to tailor your resume according to the job role, or whether that application was selected out of 20 others and you just hit 'send resume'.
+Tweaking your student internship resume a bit, depending on the target job role and the organization, will mean so much to the recruiter.
+Given the sheer volume of intern resumes that they process daily, they can find out if you made the effort to tailor your college internship resume according to the job role, or whether that application was selected out of 20 others and you just hit 'send resume'.

-More often than not, the JD will specify the format in which the recruiter wants your college resume.
+More often than not, the JD will specify the format in which the recruiter wants your intern's resume.
 Stick to that.

 We'll keep this short.
 For any internship resume queries, a rule of thumb is to place yourself in the shoes of the recruiter.

-While submitting your resume for college, what kind of a subject line will ease the recruiter's burdern the most?
+While submitting your resume for college, what kind of subject line will ease the recruiter's burden the most?

-That's the last thing which you can do to dramatically increase your chances of getting a shortlist.
-A personalized cover letter addressed to the recruiter will work wonders to your application.
+That's the last thing that you can do to dramatically increase your chances of getting a shortlist.
+A personalized cover letter addressed to the recruiter will work wonders for your application.